44 Pathfinder Platoon

 The 44 Pathfinder Platoon is part of the 44 Parachute Regiment.
-The pathfinder is a trained and specialized paratrooper, who performs covertly behind enemy lines, either in small groups or in collaboration with other reconnaissance units.
+The pathfinder is a trained and specialised operator who performs covertly behind enemy lines, either in small groups or in collaboration with other reconnaissance units.

 History of the Pathfinders in 44 Parachute Brigade

 44 Pathfinder Company 1980–1982

 In the early 1980s and following the creation of Zimbabwe a number of former Rhodesian Army soldiers joined the SADF on a short contract.
 Some were absorbed into 32 Battalion and others, mainly Rhodesian professional soldiers, were recruited by Col. Jan Breytenbach into 44 Parachute Brigade to serve as a new fighting arm within the brigade.
 These British, Rhodesian, and American Troops were at that time humorously referred to as 'The Philistines' because they were foreigners.

 After their selection and induction, these recruits underwent further training in bush warfare and conventional pathfinding methods as a part of 2 pathfinder selection courses.
 This training by early 1981 produced sufficient personnel to be deployed on active service.
 Their envisaged role was to conduct mobile, fighting patrols deep inside Angola.
 They were highly trained in counter-terrorist operations and already self-sufficient and in most cases independent from the rest of the SADF.

 They were based at Ondangwa, South-West Africa (now Namibia) and from there they would launch patrols into Angola mostly led by Colonel Breytenbach.
 This force in its short and controversial history proved to be highly successful and when Colonel Breytenbach left the Brigade in 1982 they were disbanded.
 Before its eventual disbandment the Pathfinders were involved to a degree in giving instruction to 44 Parachute Brigade's Citizen Force Paratroopers, however, on the completion of their one-year contracts some chose to leave the SADF whilst others which were the majority, were transferred to 32 Battalion.